Home

 • Use bulleted, short phrases, rather than lengthy sentences and paragraphs

-• Use the correct buzzwords or keywords for the industry you want to get a job in.
+• Use the correct buzzwords or keywords for the industry you want to get a job in to attract the recruiter's immediate attention... or to facilitate a scannable resume.

 • Emphasize the positive.